baasman/allegRo/README.md

 ### Getting started

 We'll start off with creating a connection to the server, and specifying our credentials.
-My server is located on "localhost:10059", so that is where
-I'll be pointing it too.
+For example, my test server is located on "localhost:10059", so that is where I'll be pointing it too.
 By specifying the testConnection = TRUE we can perform a simple get command to ensure we a receiving a response from the server.

 ```r
 url = "http://localhost:10035/"